DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 ### Non-relevant promotions

-Promotional messages have to be relevant for the community.
+The promotional content you share must be relevant for the community - i.e. it should be related to date.
 If it's not relevant, don't post them.

 Examples of not relevant promotional messages:

 * COVID surveys for $5
 * Coupon codes for lawn mowers or pizzas
 * Photoshop alternatives

+Such messages will be removed without a warning

 ## Jobs